Answers to Frequently Asked Questions

 The PDE Research Agenda was established to guide PDE's evaluation and research efforts to move forward.
 The Research Agenda questions have been developed to target current issues and priorities of the Pennsylvania Department of Education and other stakeholders with the intent of providing information to influence policy decisions and ultimately improving student outcomes.

 What is the Research and Evaluation project timeline?

-In 2017, PDE finalized the Research Agenda, Research Request process, and the Research and Evaluation project webpage.
-Beginning in 2018, research organizations may propose research projects aligned to priorities in the Research Agenda.
-When research is completed, the research findings will be published to the Research and Evaluation Project webpage, which could be as early as Summer 2018.
+In 2017, PDE finalized the first Research Agenda, Research Request process, and the Research and Evaluation project webpage.
+Beginning in 2018, the PDE research team and research organizations were able to begin proposing research projects aligned to priorities in the Research Agenda.
+Research findings are published to the Research and Evaluation Project webpage.

 Why is this research being conducted?

-PDE can gauge how well a program is working, and use that information to inform program decisions and develop innovative policy solutions that improve program delivery and student outcomes.
+PDE can gauge how well a program is working and use that information to inform program decisions and develop innovative policy solutions that improve program delivery and student outcomes.
 This will help Pennsylvania use funds and resources to ensure that effective programs receive the support they need to impact the most students in a positive way.
-When research findings are completed, PDE will be publish them on the Research and Evaluation webpage.
+After executive leadership approval, PDE will publish completed research reports on the Research and Evaluation webpage.

 How does PDE collect SLDS data?